Geraldine Roman: Congress

-She, along with other elected lawmakers (collectively known as "equality champs"), launched the passage of the anti-discrimination bill on the basis of sexual orientation and gender identity (now known as the SOGIE Equality Bill) through a speech in the House of Representatives that garnered international support for LGBT rights in the Philippines.
+As a neophyte, she, along with other elected lawmakers (collectively known as "equality champs"), launched the passage of the anti-discrimination bill on the basis of sexual orientation and gender identity (now known as the SOGIE Equality Bill) through a speech in the House of Representatives that garnered international support for LGBT rights in the Philippines.
 She also filed bills regarding eco-tourism, livelihood enhancements, agriculture advancements, health, and education, which were the advocacies of her family, and were focused on the first district of Bataan.
 She was named as one of the "13 Inspiring Women of 2016" by Time magazine in October 2016.

-She left the Liberal Party in May 2017 and transferred to PDP–Laban, the current ruling political party of the Philippines, to hasten the House passage of the bills that she supported.
-In September 2017, the SOGIE Equality Bill passed unanimously in the House of Representatives, after 17 years of political limbo, with no lawmakers voting against it.
+In March 2017, while stating that she personally was against the death penalty, Roman voted in favor of the measure in the House, citing pressure from the House leadership.
+House Speaker Alvarez has previously threatened those who would vote against the Duterte-backed measure, stating that he would strip lawmakers from their congressional leadership posts, which would affect all the advocacy bills of stripped members, including the Bataan-focused bills and SOGIE Equality Bill of Roman.
+In May, she left the Liberal and transferred to PDP–Laban, the current ruling political party of the Philippines, to hasten the House passage of the bills that she supported.
+In September, the SOGIE Equality Bill passed unanimously in the House of Representatives, after 17 years of political limbo, with no lawmakers voting against it.
+Additionally, the Free Wifi Internet Act, authored by Roman, was legislated into law.
+The law mandated the provisions for free wi-fi internet access in public areas.

 In January 2018, Roman, along with the House Speaker, filed House Bill 6595 (the Civil Partnership Bill), which seeks to legalize civil unions, regardless of gender.
-In February, Roman became the first transgender official of the Armed Forces of the Philippines.
-In August 2018, she filed the Regional Investment and Infrastructure Council Act, which sought to create special economic zones in Luzon.
+In February, Roman became a reservist officer for the Armed Forces of the Philippines.
+In August, she filed the Regional Investment and Infrastructure Council Act, which sought to create special economic zones in Luzon.
 In September, Roman became the first committee chair of the newly created House Committee on Disaster Management.
 In October, she again pushed for the same-sex civil union bill, adding that the "sky will not fall" if the bill is passed.
 During the same month, she filed her certificate of candidacy for reelection in her district.
 In November 2018, during the first meeting of the House Committee on Disaster Management which she chairs, Roman prioritized the rehabilitation of the war-torn Islamic City of Marawi.

-In the 2019 Philippine elections, Roman ran under the PDP–Laban banner for the position of 1st District Representative for Bataan in the House of Representatives.
-She competed against Emelita Justo Lubag of Katipunan ng Demokratikong Pilipino and won with 91% of the total votes.
+By the end of the year, various measures authored by Roman were enacted into law.
+Some of these include the Senior Pension Act, which increased the monthly pensions of senior veterans, the Bataan Foundation Act, which declares January 11 as a holiday in her home province, and the Orani Foundation Act, which declares April 21 a holiday commemorating the foundation of Orani, her hometown.